dnlgrgly/riddimfutar-utils/README.md

 - `listen`
   - Listens to the mp3 files under `dataSrc/mp3/xxx.mp3` and renames them to match their content.
 E.g. if the filename is `03.mp3` and the content is `Széll Kálmán tér metróállomás`, the filename is going to be `szellkalmanterm.mp3`.

+- `initDb`
+  - Initializes mongodb on the specified URL with the converted GTFS data and the matched MP3 files.

 ## Environment variables

 - `GOOGLE_APPLICATION_CREDENTIALS`